-From its earliest days in the era of Empire, to its modern role in a fast-moving and ever-changing global economy, Haileybury and its pupils have helped shape the world we know today.
+From its earliest days to its modern role in a fast-moving and ever-changing global economy, Haileybury and its pupils have helped shape the world we know today.

 Shaping the world